The one tool for secure AI-assisted development

 AI agent profiles

-One-click launch for Claude Code, Codex, Gemini CLI, and Aider.
+One-click launch for Claude Code, Codex, Gemini CLI, and Qwen Code.
 Add custom profiles for any AI tool.
 Each gets its own terminal with the right shell, color, and startup command.

 MCP server

-Built-in HTTP/SSE server on localhost:9315 with 14 tools.
-AI agents create terminals, run commands, read output, manage your workspace.
-Auto-registers with Claude Code.
+Built-in HTTP/SSE server on localhost:9315 with 21 tools.
+AI agents create terminals, run commands, read output, manage your workspace, and persist memory across sessions.
+Auto-registers with Claude Code, Codex, Gemini, and Qwen-Code.

 Context handoff